atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 II Iilii V sober and modell, and deserving one of the best wives in the world V
 I Fanny, both Siirpriled and vexed
-'being fo attacked by her father, colour ed up to the eyes, and replied — ““do not like him.
+'being fo attacked by her father, colour ed up to the eyes, and replied — do not like him.
 Sir; and, they ‘‘ for, I thought it right sto refule him
 II..
-Not like him !• — not like him answered mr. Selby : “is that poflibh “Why,. you are really a prodigio “nice Gentlewoman — and pray wh can you find in lewson to dislike??
+Not like him !• — not like him answered mr. Selby : is that poflibh Why,. you are really a prodigio nice Gentlewoman — and pray wh can you find in lewson to dislike??
-I I j V Everything, " replied Ihe — “
+I I j V Everything, " replied Ihe —
 1 ill I neither like his person, manners, n j hi I situation inlife."
 !| h il I i Ij' ^
 II orar And why not ?" — laid Mr. Selb
-I eagerly — “why not? his person j ' -, ' ham
+I eagerly — why not? his person j ' -, ' ham
 , im
-‘‘ handsome,. his manners are, I am “Sure, very agreeable; and as to his “Situation, it is the most honourable “and desirable of any in the kingdom.
-“Who are fo beneficial to society, who “are fo useful to their fellow-creatures, “as those who Supply us by their dili gence and labour, with the neceffa*
+‘‘ handsome,. his manners are, I am Sure, very agreeable; and as to his Situation, it is the most honourable and desirable of any in the kingdom.
+Who are fo beneficial to society, who are fo useful to their fellow-creatures, as those who Supply us by their dili gence and labour, with the neceffa*
 • >
-“ries of life, who literally toil to give “the nation bread ft
+ries of life, who literally toil to give the nation bread ft
-“It may be Jo, " answered She, pertly; “but 1 do not choose to marry at “farmer’s fon." i
+It may be Jo, " answered She, pertly; but 1 do not choose to marry at farmer’s fon." i
 * ft ‘
 A
-“heyday— — pray what do you “expedta Duke
+heyday— — pray what do you expedta Duke
 .t •
-“Sure, papa, " said she, bursting into tears, “there is a great difference ‘‘ between Such a low man as Mr. Lew fon
+Sure, papa, " said she, bursting into tears, there is a great difference ‘‘ between Such a low man as Mr. Lew fon
 4

-^ fori and a Gentleman; and I only - “desire. the latter." ’ I !ii. ', ^
+^ fori and a Gentleman; and I only - desire. the latter." ’ I !ii. ', ^
 P fjlf j. ' ' -
 111#
 I II
 J jil I ■ You do ?'■ — Upon' 'my word Aotir
 1 III! " • ■ '
-ill “demand is a very modest one. — But,
+ill demand is a very modest one. — But,
-III I “let me tell you, ’■fdnriy, 'you'wiir be
+III I let me tell you, ’■fdnriy, 'you'wiir be
-Ijil “mirch ' hstppieri with young Lew i i‘ 1 ^ ^
+Ijil mirch ' hstppieri with young Lew i i‘ 1 ^ ^
 I LI fon, than with a proud, conceited,
 Hii ipiii! ^ * ■
-II 11 ' “ill tempered Gentleman, as you call
+II 11 ' ill tempered Gentleman, as you call
-LI “him, who may be ds poor as a rat
+LI him, who may be ds poor as a rat
 I bii i ^ V -. ■ - : * •
-j I “into the bargain.
+j I into the bargain.
 Such a person can jii| I. / K, ^. \ ff'; d..
 I shever be fo desirable as a dtecnn fen
 |1 ^ lible, ^ good liumoured young man,
 I Ik / I ' ^ ^^ i ' ^
 II ‘‘ who Farms His own ground, - and en
-I “deavours, shy being industrious, to;
+I deavours, shy being industrious, to;
 j I ^ improve his estate, and to make it at j! ^ once advantageous‘ to himself, stnd
 I ‘leafeaste td his iieighbours."
-“I j|i wriy A: ‘vri: ’rir • ■■ ill' J. i i .* ^ ‘
+I j|i wriy A: ‘vri: ’rir • ■■ ill' J. i i .* ^ ‘
 Jl;, C..; v^j; nc stit